Datttta/My_Notes/Things-to-remember.md

     - Format nvim code: *<leader>fm*

     - Update lazyvim plugins: *:Lazy update* on nvim

-    - delete and Change mode to end of current word: ce

-    - Delete everything after the cursor in the line: d$

 - Kitty terminal:
     - Delete text on terminal: *Ctrl+u*